-Now it’s a well-followed leadership blog of all things, if you can believe that.
+Now it’s a well-followed leadership blog of all things if you can believe that.

 Dear leaders in the Body of Christ,

-Please do us a favour and just admit it when you get it wrong.
+Please do us a favor and just admit it when you get it wrong.
 You are much more “followable” when you do.
 Like I learned as a child, it’s better when you admit fault than if we bust your chops and call you out on it.
 Especially in this day and age of the internet where you can be fact-checked in real-time.